smartcontractkit/chainlink/contracts/STYLE_GUIDE.md

 ## Testing

 - Test using Foundry.
-- Aim for 90%+ *useful* coverage as a baseline, but (near) 100% is achievable in Solidity.
+- Aim for at least 90% *useful* coverage as a baseline, but (near) 100% is achievable in Solidity.
 Always 100% test the critical path.
   - Make sure to test for each event emitted
   - Test each reverting path
 - Consider fuzzing, start with stateless (very easy in Foundry) and if that works, try stateful fuzzing.